 In the table we see that only two requirements have average grades below 1.0.
 The requirement "Component Modelling" has the grade 0 (!), and "Testing and debugging" has 1.0.
-Since these requirements should be quite easy to satisfy we can only draw the conclusion that component-technology designers have not paid any attention to these requirements.
 We also note that no requirements have a very high grade (above 1.5).
-This indicate that none of the requirement we have listed general (or important) enough to have been considered by all component-technology designers.
+This indicate that none of the requirement we have listed are general (or important) enough to have been considered by all component-technology designers.
 However, if ignoring CORBA (which is not designed for embedded systems) and PECT (which is not a complete component technology) we see that there are a handful of our requirements that are addressed and at least partially fulfilled by all technologies.

 We have also calculated an average grade for each component technology.
-Again, this average grade should be taken with a grain of salt; e.g., the average cannot be directly used to rank technologies among each other.
+Again, the average cannot be directly used to rank technologies amongst each other.
 However, the two technologies PBO and CORBA stand out as having significantly lower average values than the other technologies.
 They are also distinguished by having many 0's and few 2's in their grades, indicating that they are not very attractive choices.
 Among the complete technologies with an average grade above 1.0 we notice Rubus and PECOS as being the most complete technologies (with respect to this set of requirements) since they have the fewest 0's.
 Also, Koala and PECOS can be recognised as the technologies with the broadest range of good support for our requirements, since they have the most number of 2's.

 However, we also notice that there is no technology that fulfils (not even partially) all requirements, and that no single technology stands out as being the preferred choice.
-Comparing for example PECOS and CORBA is not fare, since they are aiming for different types of systems.
-But the evaluation of each of the component technologies based on the requirements in section 2 is appropriate.